 Me: “Come on, you should let me aerate your lawn?”

 It was like when you were a child and your parents would tell you to do something, and when you questioned their reasons they would just hit you with the classic, “because I said so,” which doesn’t validate their point of view whatsoever.
 Well, I had done the exact same thing.

-So, in an attempt to redeem myself (and send this blog as a sort of apology letter to my friend, while simultaneously hoping I bag myself another customer at the same time), here’s why lawn aeration is so important:
+So, in an attempt to redeem myself (and send this blog as a sort of apology letter to my friend), here’s why lawn aeration is so important:

 The Principle Of A Healthy Lawn.

 In order for your lawn to survive and thrive, your turf needs to be plenty porous, which was my grandfather’s semi-pretentious way of saying, “it needs lots of holes”, enough to allow oxygen, water, and nutrients to get through the top layers and start penetrating the root zone.
 If you don’t do this, your lawn runs the risk of becoming too compacted or developing a dense layer of thatch, both of which can – and will – prevent said oxygen, water and nutrients from getting down to the roots.
 Ya, dig?

 For those looking for the most basic definition, aeration is just the process of stabbing hundreds and thousands of little holes in your lawn; a process that helps break up the soil and perforate it in a way that allows air, water and nutrients to get down to the roots, relieving thatch buildup and creating a deep root system as it goes.